LaboratoryOpticsBiosciences/bioimageloader/README.md

 - a full pipeline for ML/DL
 - a hub to bioimage datasets (if it ever becomes one, it would be awesome though)
 - overwrite the source data
-- does not provide direct links for downloading data
+- does not provide one-click links for downloading data

 ## Why _bioimageloader_